List of state leaders in the 20th century (1901–1950)

 This is a list of state leaders in the 20th century (1901–1950) AD, such as the heads of state, heads of government, and the general secretaries of single-party states.

 These polities are generally sovereign states, but excludes minor dependent territories, whose leaders can be found listed under territorial governors in the 20th century.
 For completeness, these lists can include colonies, protectorates, or other dependent territories that have since gained sovereignty.

-Leaders of constituent states within the British south Asia, are excluded, and found on this list of leaders in the 20th-century British south Asia.
+Leaders of constituent states within the British South Asia, are excluded, and found on this list of state leaders in 20th-century British South Asia.